 So there are the two giants in the continent, but what about the rest of the countries?
 There are new investments in coffee infrastructure in Ecuador and Bolivia who are producing some fresh wind in the specialty world with different flavor profiles.

-One important factor in the region’s coffee production is the mountain range that spreads almost through the whole continent, from Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile and Argentina.
-This means the terrain is varied with glaciers, volcanoes, deserts and also lakes and forests.
-The variety of nature is also seen in the variety of micro climates and thus in the variety of coffees.
-Overall the region, especially Columbia, appeals to coffee farmers with an all-year-round harvest time.
+One important factor in the region’s coffee production is the mountain range that spreads almost through the whole continent, from Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
+This means the terrain is varied with glaciers, volcanoes, deserts, and also lakes and forests.
+The variety of nature is also seen in the variety of microclimates and thus in the variety of coffees.
+Overall the region, especially Columbia, appeals to coffee farmers with all-year-round harvest time.

 This is the country that produces the most coffee in the world and with farms being huge and flat, the harvesting is mostly done with machinery, meaning that the focus is on quantity, not quality.
 Just to get an impression of how much coffee Brazil can produce – if the country produces an excess of coffee, it can easily create the global price of coffee to fall immensely, leaving many coffee farmers around the world with a price of coffee that can not guarantee survival.

 It’s no surprise that Brazilian coffee is the base for most commercial coffee blends, with the price being the decisive factor and not the quality.

 But it is not all about commercial coffee, as there are Brazilian farms that take great care in growing and harvesting their beans and reach specialty level, mostly with coffees that have a dark and rich character with a full(er) body, chocolate, caramel and nutty notes which makes specialty coffees from Brazil a sound choice for espresso and milky coffees.